aws-solutions-library-samples/osml-imagery-toolkit/README.md

 ### Tiling with Updated Image Metadata

 Many applications break large remote sensing images into smaller chips or tiles for distributed processing or dissemination.
 GDAL's Translate function provides basic capabilities, but it does not correctly update geospatial metadata to reflect the new image extent.
 These utilities provide those functions so tile consumers can correctly interpret the pixel information they have been provided.
+For NITF imagery that includes the addition of a new ICHIPB TRE.
+With SICD the XML ImageData elements are adjusted to identify the sub-image bounds.

 ```python
 # Load the image and create a sensor model